Pastor who banned fried chicken leads Mississippi Obamacare push

 So Minor has spent the past three weeks patching together a network of patient advocacy groups and church volunteers, who have gone through the needed 20 hours of navigator training, with the blessing of the Department of Health and Human Services.

-He is also tapping into the network of some 20 community health centers and organizations that shared nearly $2.5 million in federal grants to become certified application counselors - trained individuals stationed in health centers that can offer face-to-face enrollment assistance.
+He is also tapping into the network of some 20 community health centres and organizations that shared nearly $2.5 million in federal grants to become certified application counsellors - trained individuals stationed in health centres that can offer face-to-face enrolment assistance.

-As of last week, Minor and his coalition partners had built a network of 75 to 100 navigators and counselors.
+As of last week, Minor and his coalition partners had built a network of 75 to 100 navigators and counsellors.

 "I was so happy I jumped up and down," he said.
 "We have navigators within an hour's drive of everywhere in the state."